CATL (Contemporary Amperex Technology Co. Limited)

 US Inflation Reduction Act Impact

-CATL's designation as a Foreign Entity of Concern under the US Inflation Reduction Act (IRA) represents one of the most consequential geopolitical constraints on the company's global expansion.
-Under IRA provisions that took effect in 2024 and 2025, electric vehicles containing battery components manufactured by or minerals extracted and processed by FEOC-designated entities are ineligible for the $7,500 federal EV tax credit.
+US Foreign Entity of Concern (FEOC) rules under the Inflation Reduction Act represent a major constraint on battery supply chains involving Chinese entities.
+Under IRA provisions that took effect in 2024 and 2025, electric vehicles containing battery components manufactured by, or minerals extracted and processed by, FEOC-covered entities can lose eligibility for federal EV tax credits.

 Impact on Western OEM Partnerships